zapier/zapier-platform/packages/cli/docs/cli.md

 ## migrate

-> Migrate users from one version of your integration to another.
+> Migrate users or accounts from one version of your integration to another.

 **Usage**: `zapier migrate FROMVERSION TOVERSION [PERCENT]`